datahub-project/datahub/docs/rfc/active/1778-dashboards/README.md

  - Search & discovery experience (how to find a dashboard in DataHub)
  - Lineage experience (how to find upstream datasets of a dashboard and how to find dashboards generated from a dataset)

-## Alternatives

-In this design, there is an underlying assumption that input sources for charts will be a list of datasets.
-This is slightly different from our Linkedin internal implementation in which metrics are the input sources for the charts.
-We'll not follow this for open source DataHub for below reasons:
- - Metric entity is not open source
- - Popular dashboarding tools (Looker and Redash) generally use datasets as inputs directly and allow slicing & dicing on the dataset itself using their queries.
-In some way, they are generating the metrics on the fly.

 ## Rollout / Adoption Strategy

 The design is supposed to be generic enough that any user of the DataHub should easily be able